jstyers32/avalonia-docs/docs/concepts/toplevel.md

 #### Parameters

 `control`
-The visual to query its TopLevel
+The visual to query its TopLevel instance.

 ```cs
 static TopLevel?
 GetTopLevel(Visual? visual)